 - With transitions, keep the main menu showing.
 This is your key content and nothing is worse or more confusing for a customer than taking it away in the midst of ordering.

 - Make food look more appealing.
 This is a no-brainer, but many stores use cellphone quality photos of their food.
-You can also add effects to make image more realistic and tangible.
-For instance, have condensation on cold drinks, and steam coming off hot food.
+You can also add effects to make the image more realistic and tangible.
+For instance, have condensation on cold drinks and steam coming off hot food.